At long last, we are finally able to start pulling some smaller pieces of the puzzle into some larger, more defined shapes.

 Now, Feynman gets into a very contentious subject: “definite theory” coupled with “definite consequences.”
 As we will discuss next week, and as Popper alludes to in quotes I’ll include here, the very notion of a “definite theory” having “definite consequences” is a chimera believed in by scientists but disbelieved in by most philosophers of science.
 Feynman says some things that indicate he recognizes (at a subconscious level) that there is nothing so “definite” about either theories or consequences, but scientists are literally bound to believe (at a conscious level) that what they are doing has real referents!

 When Feynman, very honestly, notes how vague theories with vague consequences are “good” because they cannot be proven wrong, he is, of course, speaking tongue-in-cheek.
 However, what even he fails to recognize is how thoroughgoing the problem of vagueness really is!
 When his examples demonstrate vagueness, and he then starts talking about the ideal, he can only use verbiage like, “as definite as possible.”
 But what is “possible” will always be too vague to provide the level of precision that even the most charitable notion of “ideal” would demand.
-Again, this is a point we will explore in much more detail as we proceed.
+(Again, this is a point that calls the truth of the second premise of both verificationism and falsificationism into question.
+We will explore this issue in much more detail as we proceed.)

 Next week we will get heavily into the realism vs. anti-realism divide.
 For now, however, just store the point away that scientists are fundamentally realists about the metaphysical entities their theories posit.
 But many/most philosophers of science are anti-realists about these same entities.
 Realism helps scientists conflate science and metaphysics, while anti-realism properly maintains the divide that actually and demonstrably does exist between the two.

-Feynman, like any good scientist, just must believe that physics is discovering “the way the world really is” rather than “the way the world appears to us to work at this point in time.”
-But keep the divide between those two sentences in mind!
+Feynman, like any good scientist, simply must believe that physics is discovering “the way the world really is” rather than “the way the world appears to us to work at this point in time.”
+But keep the divide between those two sentences in mind.

 “You may compute a wider range of consequences and a wider range of experiments and discover that the theory is wrong.”
 Again, Feynman is spot-on, as far as he goes.
 Most of his intuitions are correct.
 He is properly in the falsificationist camp.
 And he rightly recognizes that any particular “correct” theory is necessarily just a “working model” that happens (in a given time slice) to have not (yet) been proved wrong.
 But because he is a realist at heart, he does not tumble to what Kuhn demonstrated: Every working scientific theory is just another theory that has not yet been proved wrong but that will be!